 iv) Photojournalism: comprising published pictures with a caption;

-h) Entries will be initially screened and judged by the National Adjudication Committee in each Member State, which will select the best entry in each of the four categories to be forwarded to the Regional Adjudication Committee (RAC), through the SADC Secretariat not later than April 30, 2017.
+h) Entries will be initially screened and judged by the National Adjudication Committee in each Member State, which will select the best entry in each of the four categories to be forwarded to the Regional Adjudication Committee (RAC), through the SADC Secretariat.

 i) Selection of the best regional entries will be decided upon by the RAC;

 j) The decision of the RAC shall be final;

 k) The first prize winners will be announced and receive their prizes during the 38th SADC Summit of Heads of State and Government;

 l) The Awards will include Print, Radio, Television and Photo journalism.
 Each category carries a first prize of US$2,500;